micha-01/Vim-Advent-Calendar/README.md

 2. Add execution permissions using `chmod u+x path/to/auto_unzip.sh`
 3. Execute it using `path/to/auto_unzip.sh` (`./auto_unzip.sh` if in same directory)

+## 🤝 Contribution
+If you spot a mistake or have an idea to improve the project, create an issue.

 # 🎄 Merry Christmas!
 ![xkcd 378](https://imgs.xkcd.com/comics/real_programmers.png)